-The course discusses Graphic Concepts, Multimedia Design, Theory & Practice of Interactive design in a step by step manner.
+MULTIMEDIA The course discusses Graphic Concepts, Multimedia Design, Theory and Practice of Interactive design in a step by step manner.
 It also takes into account a brief introduction to the elements and the principles of design taught alongside design process, i.e. research to design layout.

-THINK, EDIT, CREATE-I (ANIMATION-I)
+(ANIMATION-I)

-The course objective is to introduce students to preproduction process of creating animated short film.
-Main goal of this course is to teach them to develop unique visual vocabulary for animated content.
-Students will demonstrate an advanced knowledge of design concepts, storyboard, Concept art, characters and environment development.
-The course will deal with the cultivation of ideas and problem-solving strategies for the individual/group projects.
+THINK, EDIT, The course objective is to introduce students to preproduction process of creating an animated short film.
+The main goal of this course is to teach them how to develop a unique visual vocabulary for animated content.
+Students will demonstrate advanced knowledge of design concepts, storyboard, concept art, characters and environment development.
+The course will deal with the cultivation of ideas and problem-solving strategies for the individual and group projects.
 Students will produce inspirational sketches, descriptive character sketches, object and environmental design.
-The use of composition and frame, color and shape and other design elements will be explored.
+They will explore composition, framing, color, shape and other design elements.